thisisdavidjones/thisisdavidjones.github.io/content/about.md

 >}}
 {{% /marginextended %}}

 Almost everything can be interesting <a id="test"></a>if you invest time and effort.
 As someone educated in maths and working in IT I'm very aware of the supposed philisitinism of the STEM-trained but I'd turn the accusation around onto the Arts crowd.
-Almost nobody knows much about, or cares about,  culture and history but in any case that culture *includes*  science, maths and technology.
+Next to nobody knows much about, or cares about,  culture and history but in any case that culture *includes*  science, maths and technology.
 This isn't a criticism -- people have their lives to live and that's difficult enough.

 I'm politically ordinary.
 I started out on the Left and joined Labour when I was 15 just as the entryist Militant group gained a stranglehold on the Labour Party Young Socialists -- so I became a Trotsykist, which had the attraction of annoying my parents.
 Militant was kicked out and prompted *that* speech by Kinnock, when he berated Liverpool Council leaders, but I'd already dropped my involvement by then.
 Over time I moved to the centre, joined the  party again when Blair took over, left again, and now I reject the idea of arranging policies along a L-R continuum, and I dislike political tribalism.
 I'm  more conservative now, in an Oakshottian way.